Prof. Kimberly Houser

 There have been very notable successes in using AI to improve the hiring promotion and retention of highly qualified candidates.
 What is most encouraging though, and the point of my paper is that these highly qualified candidates and employees come from a much more diverse pool than those currently employed in the tech industry.

 How do you see the digitalization of the decision making with AI vs the decision-making process by a human being?
 Is there any ethic aspect to refer to when it’s only a machine which is making the decision?

 How do you detect bias in the decision-making process?
-What are the psychology vs legal aspects?
+What is the psychology vs legal aspects?
 Did you take into account the differences in culture as well?

 With respect to human bias, studies demonstrate over and over a preference for those like oneself.
 Additionally, social scientists have confirmed that humans are unaware of their own prejudices and are seemingly incapable of making unbiased, merit-based decisions.
 These unconscious biases include affinity bias, confirmation bias, and availability bias, to name a few.
 “The concept of cognitive biases” was first introduced by Daniel Kahneman and Amos Tversky, who explain that mental shortcuts result in errors in thinking.

 Affinity bias occurs when we show a preference for people who are similar to us.
 This means that when decisions are made by a homogenous group, such as a committee of white male professors, there is a natural preference to hire those like themselves.